 Not every gathering is a success, and sometimes conversations are stitled.
 People use alcohol to try to preclude themselves from this possibility, but the fear can still loom large.
 When you are hosting a sober event, it’s a bit like serving vegetarian food to an omnivore crowd: there’s a good chance there’s going to be one person who won’t enjoy it on principle.
 However, don’t let this put you off.

 All you can do is provide the tools for people to enjoy themselves, and let things take their course.
 It’s also helpful to remember that you’ll be providing something that lots of people are crying out for.
 Millennials and young people are drinking less, and it will be a breath of fresh air for your pregnant friends or non-drinkers, who may have found themselves bored senseless at parties for months.
 And for the legions of people who wish they could drink less and find ways to relax without alcohol, your event might just show them how possible that is.

-Author Bio: Will Williams recovered from burnout and chronic insomnia when he discovered meditation, and now tries to help others enjoy a different kind of hedonism.
+About the Author: Will Williams recovered from burnout and chronic insomnia when he discovered meditation, and now tries to help others enjoy a different kind of hedonism.
 As the founder of Beeja Meditation – who provide meditation courses and classes in London - he and his team organize regular sober wellbeing events in London and (more recently) LA, such as The Gathering, World Meditation Day and Shavasana Disco.